Mreg38/CIT114_Fall2021/Week 02 notes.md

   * utility bills and capital expense investments for power and cooling
   * security and access control measures that need to be maintained and enforced to protect infrastructure resources
   * administrative and accounts staff that may be required to keep track of licenses and support arrangements

+Organizational Agility:
+The measure of an organization's responsiveness to change.

+#### Concepts and Terminology
+Cloud - refers to a distinct IT environment that is designed for the purpose of remotely provisioning scalable and measured IT resources

+IT resource - a physical or virtual IT-related artifact that can be either software based, such as a virtual server or a custom software program, or hardware-based, such as a physical server or a network device

+On-Premise - a way of stating "on the premises of a controlled IT environment that is not cloud-based."
+This term is used to qualify an IT resource as an alternative to "cloud-based."
+An IT resource that is on-premise cannot be cloud-based, and vice-versa.

+Scaling - the ability of the IT resource to handle increased or decreased usage demands.
+The following are types of scaling:
+  * Horizontal Scaling - scaling out and scaling in
+  * Vertical Scaling - scaling up and scaling down